Herbs and Nutrition for Anti-Aging,

 medicinal properties, and about 95 percent of our prescription drugs are originally derived from plants.
 In the U.S. there are less than 2000 plants sold as botanical remedies,

 and only a very small fraction (about 100) of the most popular ones are sold regularly.
-In this session, we discuss some of the common herbs found in health food stores, as well
+In this session, we discuss some of the medicinal herbs that can help you cope with

 Session Six — Herbal Overview (Part II) — Monday, April 21st, 2014

-A continuation of the previous session with a more detailed look at some of the lesser known herbs of the Amazon, Asia and Europe well as a detailed synopsis of some herbs
+A continuation of the previous session with a discussion of some of the lesser known herbs of the Amazon, Asia and Europe well as a detailed synopsis of some herbs

 used in Traditional Chinese Medicine.
 We will discuss the benefits of some exotic herbal remedies as well as the dangers of self-medicating with herbal remedies without